AccumulateNetwork/accumulate-docs/tutorials/cli-tutorial.md

 ### Checking transaction info

 Finally, let's make sure that the transaction was successfully broadcast.
-This time we will us the `tx get` command, and we'll pass in the transaction id (`"txid"`) that we received in the response output when we ran `tx create`.
+This time you will use the `tx get` command, and we'll pass in the transaction id (`"txid"`) that we received in the response output from `tx create`.

 ```bash
 $ ./cli tx get <txid> -s https://testnet.accumulatenetwork.io/v1